BSThisarasinghe/cat-aas-demo/README.md

   2. Go inside the project and npm install.
   3. Run 'npm start' command to run the project.

-If you want to change the arguments, you can run the command 'npm run start -- --greeting=Hello --who=Sanju --width=400 --height=600 --color=Pink --size=100' in command line.
+If you want to change the arguments, you can run the command 'npm run start -- --greeting=Hello --who=You --width=400 --height=500 --color=Pink --size=100' in command line.
 This will replace the values which were assigned in the code.

 Minimum node version to run this project is 12.x or higher.